xoeg/Flame-Transfer-Function-Tutorial/day1.md

 TBD

-For the experimental part of the tutorial download the data from the [following link] (https://bit.ly/3cu1jDt).
+For the experimental part of the tutorial download the data from the [following link](https://bit.ly/3cu1jDt).

 * * *